 Dependent - an individual who meets the eligibility requirements specified in the Plan, as described under Eligibility in Section 2, Introduction.
-A Dependent does not include anyone who is also enrolled as an Employee.
-No one can be a Dependent of more than one Employee.
+A Dependent does not include anyone who is also enrolled as a Participant.
+No one can be a Dependent of more than one Participant.